-Safaris in Kenya have deep historical roots, dating back to the 14th century when Arabs traveled throughout East Africa to trade.
+Wildlife safaris in Kenya have deep historical roots, dating back to the 14th century when Arabs traveled throughout East Africa to trade.
 In fact, the word “safari” is Swahili and stems from the Arabic word “safar” – loosely translated as journey or travel.
 Over time, safaris evolved into what it is today – a thrilling adventure of watching wildlife in its natural habitat while admiring the breathtaking savannas.

 It Hosts Numerous Royal Visits

 Queen Elizabeth II was not the only royal to have gone on a safari adventure in Kenya.
 In fact, a great number of royals have also made the journey to this African gem to catch a glimpse of the big five.
 Following his mother’s footsteps, Prince Charles has also visited the Masai Mara national reserve, where he camped on the hills of Ol Donyo Oseyia.
 You’d also be interested to know that Kenya is also where Prince William proposed to then Kate Middleton while on a safari in 2010!

 Other notable names to have visited a Kenyan safari include Theodore Roosevelt, who went on an epic safari adventure in 1909 and Bill Gates who toured the Masai Mara in 1993.

 It Encourages Women to Take Up Guiding

 In a predominantly patriarchal culture, Kenya has broken down many cultural barriers through encouraging women to take the helm as safari guides.
 Women guides are few and far between, with only 10 female guides of a pool of 400 in Maasai Mara.
 The move towards jobs like guiding stems out of the necessity to survive – as lands traditionally used for herding diminished over the years forcing women, who traditionally dealt with camp life to find work elsewhere.